jp-loonytoon/alexa-tide-table/README.md

 # Tide Table

 Tide Table is a simple Alexa skill that allows you to ask for the next high or low tide.
-Currently it only works for the coast around the United Kingdom.
-It relies on the Tides API from Marea which is access via RapidAPI:
+Currently it only supports locations around for the coast of the British Isles.
+It relies on the Tides API from [API Hood](https://api.hood.land/api/tides).
+It's accessed via RapidAPI:

 https://rapidapi.com/apihood/api/tides

+The Places API from the Google Maps platform is used to get the location coordinates (lat/long) for the location, which is then used by the Tides API.

-It allows you to find out the following:
+The Tide Table skill allows you to find out the following:

 * The next high tide for a port around the UK
 * The next low tide for a port around the UK